YOSHIZAWA AYAME III

 Yoshizawa Ayame III was an excellent onnagata actors, able to play any kind of role in either jidaimono or sewamono dramas.
 He won a fame for himself only in the Kamigata cities of Ôsaka and Kyôto and did not to travel to perform in Edo.

-The actors Yoshizawa Ayame III and Fujikawa Hachizô I playing the roles of Chôjirô's wife and Shio no Chôjirô in the drama "Ôsaka Nikki Shio no Chôjirô", which was staged in August 1767 at the Kado no Shibai
+The actors Yoshizawa Ayame III and Fujikawa Hachizô I playing the roles of Chôjirô's wife and Shio no Chôjirô in the drama "Ôsaka Nikki Shio no Chôjirô", which was staged in the 8th lunar month of 1767 at the Kado no Shibai

 The Yoshizawa Sakinosuke line of actors